sneakaway-studio/persuasion-architectures/README.md

-# persuasion-architectures
+# Persuasion Architectures

-The 2020 prototypes developed by DIG 404 Humanities Startup students
+Prototypes for an interactive documentary about the power of persuasion.
+Developed by DIG 404 Humanities Startup students at Davidson College